Experienced Leon County DWI & Criminal Defense Lawyer

 Criminal Offenses

-If you have been arrested for any of the above DWI, DWI-related, or other criminal offense in Leon County, TX, contact Doug Murphy today.
+If you have been arrested for any of the above DWI, DWI-related, or other criminal offenses in Leon County, TX, contact Doug Murphy today.

 Leon County Court System

-There are several courts that support Leon County, primarily the county court at law and the district courts.
+Several courts support Leon County, primarily the county court at law and the district courts.

 County Court at Law of Leon County, TX